 - if you need a jacket for extremely warm weather (below -10C), this isn’t the one for you.

-So far, my Montane Icarus has been used in a variety of situations.
+So far, like all the gear found in our reveiws, my Montane Icarus has been used in a variety of situations.
 In most cases, I throw it on when the temperature dips and there’s a need for more warmth than a shell/base layer combination can give me.
 There have been a few occasions where the jacket was used as a standalone, including my previous test during a very wet day.
 Okay, it wasn’t really a test… I made a bad call!

 - the Montane Icarus is a capable mid-layer that will protect you keep you warm in some pretty cold temperatures.